josephbeuysmum/Dertisch/README.md

 	DTUrlSession
 	// provides access to RESTful APIs

 These - and all model classes - in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
-For instance, this mean that two separate Interactors that both have an instance of `DTTemporaryValues` injected have *the same instance* of `DTTemporaryValues` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
-And the same goes for all subsequent injections of `DTTemporaryValues` elsewhere.^
+For instance, this mean that two separate Interactors that both have an instance of `DTTemporaryValuesSousChef` injected have *the same instance* of `DTTemporaryValuesSousChef` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
+And the same goes for all subsequent injections of `DTTemporaryValuesSousChef` elsewhere.^

 ^ *this currently means that all `Dertisch` model classes are exactly that: classes, although the longer term goal to make `Dertisch` class-free (with the exception of View classes, which are already unavoidably class-based).*